GoldieDudie/homescreen-hero/README.md

 ## A Quick Heads Up

-This app is very much a WORK IN PROGRESS.
-This started as a simple Python script to rotate my Plex homescreen, and slowly turned in to much, much more.
+This app is very much a **WORK IN PROGRESS!** This started as a simple Python script to rotate my Plex homescreen, and slowly turned in to much, much more.
 I still have a lot of really cool things planned in the coming weeks, so stay tuned!

-**Important Note:** portions of this app were built with AI (especially the frontend).
-As a Data Engineer who originally went to school to become a full-stack developer, a big part of creating this app for myself was to get a true understanding of where AI Coding Agents stand today, and what exactly they can/cannot do.
-I got tired of the headlines/Reddit comments and figured this was the quickest way to the truth.
+**Disclaimer:** Parts of this app were built with the help of AI.
+I'm a Data Engineer by day, which means my frontend and UI/UX skills suck, so a good portion of the frontend was built with Claude and Google Stitch.

 ## Features